Joe Kennedy III Is an Insider, Not an Insurgent

 This approach—assuming markets and businesses are basically good, but need a regulatory-yet-not-adversarial government hand—echoes the calls for “big, structural change” made by Kennedy’s former Harvard Law professor and current Massachusetts Senator Elizabeth Warren.
 He’s endorsed her for president.
 Given the timing of his campaign though, he doesn’t seem confident that she’ll win (and thus vacate a Senate seat), and the lack of faith is reciprocal: She supports Markey.

 Kennedy isn’t a secret conservative, but he has been cautious in his backing of progressive policies.
 When Boston DSA canvassed his constituents and called Kennedy’s office to support Medicare for All, the response was polite, but hesitant.
-“We expected change after a few hundred calls,” said member Kit Cali, “this lasted months.”
+“We expected change after a few hundred calls,” said one member, “this lasted months.”
 (Kennedy signed on in February 2019; Markey was an original cosponsor in September 2017.)

 “I have yet to witness Joe Kennedy stick his neck out for issues that are not already of the political mainstream,” said Charlotte Kelly, executive director of the Massachusetts Education Justice Alliance (which also has not endorsed), referencing the time it took for Kennedy to endorse Medicare for All and the Green New Deal.
 “Co-opting movement politics when you’re not actually a movement candidate is disingenuous.”